tsackton/taelgar/Species/Languages.md

 %% Background Note:
 There are numerous undeveloped cultures and partially developed cultures that likely speak a Northros language.
 This list should not be considered complete
 %%

+%% Tim adding: I think the cultures involved in the mixing of the northern peoples coming east and the mariners coming west -- basically, the Zimka, Vos, Skaer, and Vargaldi, but perhaps others as well -- need a little bit more thought as to languages / language mappings and culutural/linguistic history. %%

 ## Eastros Language Family
 All languages in the Eastros language family derive from ~Unnamed Mariner Language~, the language spoken by the ancient seafaring culture that originally settled the eastern parts of the Green Sea.
 They mostly use the ~Unnamed Mariner Language~ alphabet.